10 Ways To Eat More Dandelion Greens (Especially If You’re Tired Of Kale)

 4. Boiled with lemon + olive oil

-Grab a bunch of dandelion greens, some lemon and olive oil.
+Grab a bunch of dandelion greens, lemon and olive oil.
 Bring a large pot of water to a boil and add greens.
 Boil for 6-10 minutes until cooked.
 Drain well.
 Plate and dress with salt, lemon and olive oil as desired.

 5. Added to vegetable or bone broth for a light summer soup